VNTANA-3D/viewer-demo/README.md

   </body>
 ```

-Inside the document's `<head>` we set the page viewport (necessary for proper scaling of the
-viewer on mobile devices), and load two stylesheets:
+Inside the document's `<head>` we set the page viewport and load two stylesheets:
 - `viewer.css`: default styles for the viewer and button positioning,
 - `style.css`: custom demo styles.

+**NOTE:** Setting page viewport is required for proper scaling of the viewer on mobile devices.

-Inside the `<body>` element, we start by loading the viewer code script.
-This script defines `<vntana-viewer>`,
+The `<body>` element starts with loading the viewer code script.
+This script defines `<vntana-viewer>`
-`<vntana-hotspot>`, and all button elements.
+and all components (hotspots, buttons, ...).
 We continue by adding the `<vntana-viewer>` element
-to the page and different buttons as its children.
-Finally, we load the page logic from `main.js`
+to the page and place different buttons as its children.
+All buttons work out-of-the-box without
+any additional configuration, except for the QR button, which requires we pass it the URL that
+will be encoded in the QR code.

-with the `<script>` element.
+Finally, we load the page logic from `main.js` with the `<script>` element.

 ### Live Public Example